ncherric/Iliad-ReadtheDocs/docs/tutorial/raw_sequence.rst

     workdirPath: /Path/To/Iliad/

-Some other parameters that are pre-set and you might consider changing to your project needs include:
+You might consider changing some other parameters to your project needs that are pre-set and include:

 * Homo sapiens GRCh38 release 104 reference genome